On two-variable guarded fragment logic with expressive local Presburger constraints: The satisfiability of GP² with arithmetic over 𝔑∞

 We introduce some terminology in Section~\ref{subsec:terminology}.
 Then, we show how to represent $\gptwo$ formulas as graphs in Section~\ref{subsec:graph}.
-The algorithm is presented in Section~\ref{subsec:algo}.
+The algorithm is presented in Section~\ref{subsec:algo} and the analysis is in Section~\ref{subsec:complexity-analysis}.
+In Section~\ref{subsec:comparison} we make a brief comparison between our algorithm and the approach by Bednarczyk and Fiuk~\cite{BF22}.
 Throughout this section we fix a sentence $\Psi$ in the normal form~(\ref{eq:normal-form}) over the signature $\Sigma$.
-We assume that the signature $\Sigma$ is finite.